gaehlerm/SoftwareEngineering/README.md

 # 3. Preface
-"I have been consistently disappointed by the quality of CS graduates.
+"I have been consistently disappointed by the quality of CS [computer science] graduates.
 It’s not that the graduates aren’t bright or talented, it’s just that they haven’t been taught what programming is really all about." - Robert C. Martin

 In 2007 I had my first semester at university.
 It was the first time I learned programming.
 We learned C++ and I found it very confusing.
 Especially things like plain old arrays, pointers, the const expression, etc. I somehow struggled understanding these things.
 They just felt wrong.
 There were so many open questions about how to write the code properly and I didn’t know where to get good advice.
 I passed the exam, but I was somehow dissatisfied.

 Three years later I took a course on computational physics.
 There I had to write slightly bigger programs.
 It worked, but I struggled a lot.
 The code was dreadful and I knew it.
-But I didn't know how to make it better.
+But I didn't know how to make it any better.
 Changing things was hard and I learned how to use a debugger.
 I still have all my university files around, but I didn’t dare looking at this code ever since.
 Already thinking about it makes me shudder.

 After my studies I wanted to improve my programming skills and bout the book "Effective modern C++" by Scott Meyers.
-A good book.
-But not for me at the time back then.
+A great book.
+But it wasn't made for me at the time back then.
 It deals with a lot of details of C++ and I understood barely a thing because I was missing the background.
 The book was too advanced for me.

 Another few years later I decided to give it another shot with programming.
 I found a company that was searching for people with programming and physics knowledge.
 So, I thought I might have a chance, despite my poor programming skills.
-At the job interview I was asked a few very technical (and in hindsight fairly useless) C++ questions and I could answer most of them thanks to the book I read.
+At the job interview I was asked a few very technical (and in hindsight not particularly useful) C++ questions and I could answer most of them thanks to the book I read.
 I got the job.

 In the beginning a struggled a little.
 I was overwhelmed by the amount of code, I didn’t know what IDE to use and the make build I used was flawed.
 You name it.
 Still, I good some very good feedback by my boss.
 A few months later I had my first big feature implemented.
 It also had automated tests and the code was much cleaner than comparable features.
 Another month later I implemented my second feature.
 Everyone in the company expected this to be very difficult, but I found a neat way to implement it.

 My boss wrote most of the code and the success of the company was based to a fair amount on his efforts.
 He knew everything, but I hardly ever understood what he was talking about.
-It was all too difficult.
+In many topics, I was missing the background.

 Around that time the company hired some more software developers.
 Especially one of them made a huge impression on me.
 I could ask him almost anything and he was able to give me a simple answer.
 He knew the concepts that our code was based on which allowed him to understand the fundamental structure in our code and sort out all the rest.
 But it was also the way he worked.
 He wrote small functions covered with automated tests.
 He was also refactoring the code.
 One Monday morning he came to the office.
-He opened a gigantic merge request and made the comment "I fell into a shit hole".
+He opened a gigantic merge request and made the remark: "I fell into a shit hole".
+He broke down this huge and widespread problem into small chunks.
 He opened my eyes.
-He made me realize the way he works was so much better.
+He made me realize the way he worked was so much better.
 So much more structured.
-This was engineering.
-Software engineering.
+This was proper engineering.
+Real software engineering.

 There is so much I learned in the few years since my friend fell into the shit hole.
 And the basic principles are so easy to learn.
+You just need someone to teach you.
 This book is what this book is about.
-No fancy code.
-But fundamental principles.
-It gives you an overview of the most important topics such that you don’t get overwhelmed by all the possibilities a programmer has.
-It also contains a lot of real-world examples that don’t use any code at all.
+No fancy code, but fundamental principles.
+It gives you an overview of the most important topics such that you don’t get overwhelmed by the infinite amount of decisions a programmer has to make.
+This book contains a lot of real-world examples that don’t use any code at all.
 I want to explain principles that are very general and don’t need any code to explain.
-In fact, software engineering is with some respects very similar to other engineering jobs.
-Therefore, a car or a computer are frequently better examples than some fancy code you struggle understanding.
+In fact, software engineering is with some respects very similar to other fields of engineering.
+Therefore, a car is frequently a better example to explain my point than some fancy piece of code you struggle understanding.

 I’m not a great software engineer, not at all.
 And my English is fairly lousy.
 But maybe this is a good thing when writing a book.
 It will be easy to understand and I tried to keep all chapters down to the point and easy to understand.
 It keeps the book short and motivates you to read it all, because everything I wrote is important.
-At least that's what I think.
+At least that's what I hope.

 I'm not god and this is not the holy bible.
 This book tries to help you with your programming problems, but it doesn't contain the absolute truth.
 Probably there are hardly any absolute truths in programming, there are only trade offs.
 I hope that the recommendations I give in this book help you write better code.
 And if you don't aggree with some of my recommendations, that's fine.
+You will certainly be able to find examples where my general recommendations will not hold.
 Feel free to make a youtube video and explain your point.
 I think this is one of the best ways to improve our software development skills.

 Reading this book is only one step in your career.
 Next you have to get out into the real world.
 Get a job.
 Write code and learn how to apply the principles you learned here.
 It is hard, this will take your whole life.
 Others have the same problems.
 Talk to them, improve your solutions, get smarter.
 Become a real software engineer.